 The goal of College of Marin's professional development program is to provide employees with resources, training and opportunities that support their professional development needs; to create a positive and supportive working environment that recognizes and celebrates achievement; and to improve institutional effectiveness with the ultimate goal of supporting student success.
 The Professional Development Committee is the participatory governance group that oversees professional development planning.

-Professional Development & Flex Activities
+Professional Development and Flex Activities Spring 2015

-Professional Development Workshops & Resources
+Professional Development Workshops and Resources